 Shallots vs Green Onions

 Here’s everything you need to know about shallots.
 Like what are shallots?
 What’s the difference between shallots vs green onions?
 What’s the difference between shallots vs onions.
-What can you use as a substitute for shallots?
+What is a good shallot substitute?
 How to choose them, store them, how to cut shallots and more.

 Shallots are a small mild-flavored member of the Allium genus family, which include garlic, scallions, leeks, chives and onions.
-They look like both an onion and garlic, and the flavor of a shallot is somewhere in between the two.
-Shallot bulbs are wrapped in a delicate papery skin similar to onions, and it’s divided into small segmented cloves similar to garlic.
+They look like both an onion and garlic, and the flavor is somewhere in between the two.
+Their bulbs are wrapped in a delicate papery skin similar to onions, and it’s divided into small segmented cloves similar to garlic.

 Green onions are also a mild-flavored member of the Allium family.
 The term green onion is used interchangeable with scallions, but there is a minor difference.
 Green onions are harvested in the small bulb stage, but scallions are pulled from the soil while their tops are still green but before a bulb has formed.
 Unlike shallots, green onions should be kept in the refrigerator where they’ll last for about a week before going limp.

 Shallots vs Onions